paulovn/artifact-manager/README.md

   (i.e. move to it or set `--project-dir`), otherwise artifacts will not be downloaded to its correct place.
 * `--show-all`: for __diff__, list all the artifacts in both branches, also including the ones shared by both.
+For __list__, list all artifacts in all branches, not only the current one.
 * `--log`: for __branches__, show the log message for each listed branch